Domestic Violence Resources

 Metro-Detroit Domestic Violence Shelters

-Metro-Detroit Counseling Centers and Other Helpful Organizations
+Metro-Detroit Counseling Centers & Other Helpful Organizations

 Horizon Counseling Services